Continuing Education Activity

 Introduction

-Each year almost 350,000 Americans die from heart disease.
-Half of these will die suddenly, outside of a hospital, because of the sudden cessation of spontaneous, organized cardiac function.
-The most common cause of sudden cardiac arrest in adults is pulseless ventricular tachycardia (VT) or ventricular fibrillation (VF).
-VT can also occur in the presence of a pulse; often, it is the precursor to VF.
-VT is characterized by rapid, wide (greater than 0.12 seconds) QRS complexes.
+Each year, almost 350,000 Americans die from heart disease.
+Half of these die suddenly, outside of a hospital, because of the sudden cessation of spontaneous, organized cardiac function.
+The most common cause of sudden cardiac arrest in adults is pulseless ventricular tachycardia or ventricular fibrillation.
+Ventricular tachycardia can also occur in the presence of a pulse; often, it is the precursor to ventricular fibrillation.
+Ventricular tachycardia is characterized by rapid, wide (greater than 0.12 seconds) QRS complexes.

 Supraventricular Tachycardia (SVT) refers to a cardiac rhythm greater than 100 beats per minute, which originates above the bundle of His.
 SVT is characterized by rapid, narrow (less than 0.12 seconds wide) QRS complexes.
-Any tachycardic rhythm that does not originate in the ventricles is referred to as SVT.
+Any tachycardic rhythm that does not originate in the ventricles is called SVT.
 This includes sinus tachycardia, junctional tachycardia, reentrant tachycardias, multiple atrial tachycardia (MAT), atrial fibrillation, and atrial flutter.
-Although various supraventricular rhythms can cause SVT, clinically, they are treated with the same approach.[1]
+Although various supraventricular rhythms can cause SVT, they are treated with the same clinical approach.[1]

 Indications